 Root Center: Pressure & Motor Center

 Undefined/Open Root Center: If you have this center undefined or open, then you feel the pressure and stress of needing to do things to take them off your to-do list.
 You feel pressured often and either freeze under pressure or are adrenaline junkies.
 If you’re in a workplace environment, then you are probably the person who gets all the tasks to do because the discomfort of the pressure makes you want to do things quickly to get that pressure off you.
-Remember, that pressure isn’t yours and you don’t have to do everything and you don’t have to do it now.
+Remember, that pressure isn’t yours, you don’t have to do everything, and you don’t have to do it now.

 This pressure can create a stress point in relationships and something that often gets looked over.
 If one partner has a defined Root and the other has an undefined/open Root, this can be a place in the relationship where the undefined/open Root is often feeling the pressure to make decisions and to get things done, when the other is putting out that energy, intentionally or not.
 However, if both understand their definition, they can take steps to be more intentional around each other.